Colin Jost: Personal life

 Jost was dormmates with former Secretary of Transportation Pete Buttigieg while the two lived in Leverett House at Harvard.
 In 2015, Jost donated money to Buttigieg's mayoral reelection campaign.
 Subsequently, during Buttigieg's presidential campaign, Jost portrayed Buttigieg in the 45th season of SNL.

-Jost is married to actress Scarlett Johansson, whom he met during one of her many occasions hosting SNL.
+Jost is married to actress Scarlett Johansson (marking Jost's first and Johansson's third marriage), whom he met during one of her many occasions hosting SNL.
 They began a relationship in May 2017; in May 2019, the two became engaged.
 They married in October 2020 at their New York home.
 Johansson gave birth to their son in August 2021.

 In 2023, Jost, along with fellow SNL comedian and Staten Island native Pete Davidson, purchased a decommissioned Staten Island Ferry boat, the MV John F. Kennedy.
 The ferry was used in the film Screamboat.

-Jost is an avid surfer, and was sent to Tahiti by NBC Sports for their coverage of the surfing competition at the 2024 Summer Olympics.
-However, he departed before the competition ended due to multiple health issues.
+Jost is an avid surfer, and was sent to Tahiti by NBC Sports for its coverage of the surfing competition at the 2024 Summer Olympics.
+However, he went back home for medical treatment before the competition ended, after suffering multiple infections from cutting his foot on a reef.